Personal and Family Preparedness

 - Keep supplies in your go kit that you will need in an emergency, like special foods or medications

-- Make sure you have a copy of important documents
+- Make sure you have a copies of important documents

 - Pet Preparedness